Contribution to my page

 - Will-o-the-wisp – strongly associated with swamps where people are said to see lights suddenly appearing to misguide people and to make them lose the right way.

 - Goblins – generally with bad or mischievous will goblins would often fool or scare people in the forest or in caves.
 Goblins are often small and look grotesque such as kobold.

-- Werewolf – being mainly a Northern American legend, werewolf is a human being that becomes a wolf hunting for human blood every full moon.
+- Werewolf – being mainly a Northern American legend, the werewolf is a human being that becomes a wolf hunting for human blood every full moon.
 It’s a disease that can be spread by other werewolves.
-In books such as the Twilight the legends of Dracula and Werewolf were combined basically.
+In books such as the Twilight, the legends of Dracula and Werewolf were combined basically.